Filipino cuisine: Main dishes

-Adobo is one of the most popular Filipino dishes and is considered unofficially by many as the national dish.
+Adobo is one of the most popular Filipino dishes and is considered by many to be the national dish.
 It usually consists of pork or chicken, sometimes both, stewed or braised in a sauce usually made from vinegar, cooking oil, garlic, bay leaf, peppercorns, and soy sauce.
 It can also be prepared "dry" by cooking out the liquid and concentrating the flavor.
-Bistek, also known as "Filipino beef steak," consists of thinly sliced beef marinated in soy sauce and calamansi and then fried in a skillet that is typically served with onions.
+Bistek, also known as "Filipino beef steak", consists of thinly sliced beef marinated in soy sauce and calamansi and then fried in a skillet that is typically served with onions.

 Some well-known stews are kare-kare and dinuguan.
 In kare-kare, also known as "peanut stew", oxtail or ox tripe is the main ingredient and is cooked with vegetables in a peanut-based preparation.
 It is typically served with bagoong (fermented shrimp paste).
 In dinuguan, pig's blood, entrails, and meat are cooked with vinegar and seasoned with chili peppers, usually siling mahaba.

 Paksiw refers to different vinegar-based stews that differ greatly from one another based on the type of meat used.
 Paksiw na isda uses fish and usually includes the addition of ginger, fish sauce, and maybe siling mahaba and vegetables.
 Paksiw na baboy is a paksiw using pork, usually pork hocks, and often sees the addition of sugar, banana blossoms, and water so that the meat is stewed in a sweet sauce.
 A similar Visayan dish called humba adds fermented black beans.
 Both dishes are probably related to pata tim which is of Chinese origin.
 Paksiw na lechon is made from lechon meat and features the addition of ground liver or liver spread.
 This adds flavor and thickens the sauce so that it starts to caramelize around the meat by the time dish is finished cooking.
 Although some versions of paksiw dishes are made using the same basic ingredients as adobo, they are prepared differently, with other ingredients added and the proportions of ingredients and water being different.

 In crispy pata, pork knuckles (known as pata) are marinated in garlic-flavored vinegar then deep fried until crisp and golden brown, with other parts of the pork leg prepared in the same way.
 Lechon manok is the Filipino take on rotisserie chicken.
-Available in many hole-in-the-wall stands or restaurant chains (e.g. Andok's, Baliwag, Toto's, Sr. Pedro's, G.S.
+Available in many hole-in-the-wall stands or restaurant chains (e.g. Andok's, Baliwag, Toto's Sr. Pedro's, G.S.
 Pagtakhan's), it is typically a specially seasoned chicken roasted over a charcoal flame served with "sarsa" or lechon sauce made from mashed pork liver, starch, sugar, and spices.